txje/Unicycler/README.md

 # Output files

-Depending on the input files and the value used for `--keep_temp`, Unicycler may only only produce some of these.
+Depending on the input files and the value used for `--keep_temp`, Unicycler may only produce some of these.
 Also, all outputs except for `assembly.gfa` and `assembly.fasta` will be prefixed with a number so they are in chronological order.

 File                           | Description
 ------------------------------ | ---------------------------------------------------------------------------